art-institute-of-chicago/artic.edu/docs/apiModels.md

 ```

 Remember that you could simply build scopes as you would normally do with Eloquent models.
-Lets create one at the exhibition model:
+Lets create one at the `Exhibition` model:

 ```php
 public function scopeNextTwoWeeks($query) {